-For the first time, in 2022 the BISA conference will encompass both face to face and virtual elements.
-The three-day face-to-face stream of the #BISA2022 conference will proceed as other BISA conferences did prior to the pandemic.
-The one-day virtual conference stream will be similar to the BISA online conference last year.
-Both will see delegates presenting their research, chairing sessions, acting as discussants, and attending panels and roundtables as audience members.
-While many of the responsibilities and expectations of these roles will be similar for both streams, a virtual environment means there may be additional or slightly different expectations as well.
-Please take time to read our 'guide to conference roles' to ensure #BISA2022 is a welcoming, kind, and intellectually stimulating space for everyone.
+#BISA2024 will see delegates presenting their research, chairing sessions, acting as discussants, and attending panels and roundtables as audience members.
+Please take time to read our 'guide to conference roles' to ensure #BISA2024 is a welcoming, kind, and intellectually stimulating space for everyone.